‘Kelp’ us Expand Maine’s Place-based Elementary Curriculum!

 Section 1: Introduction

 About this Section: This section is an immersion into the world of Seaweed.
-It orients students to the world of Seaweed in Maine and how this industry mirrors themes found in With a Little Kelp From Our Friends.
+It orients students to seaweed in Maine and how this industry mirrors themes found in With a Little Kelp From Our Friends.

 Activities and Links: